 Transit MTA may ban political ads after 'Killing Jews' ruling An MTA bus drives through New York City.
 Photo Credit: Getty Images By REUTERS Updated April 24, 2015 1:43 PM Print Share fbShare Tweet gShare Email UPDATE: Stung by a court ruling that would force it to run a controversial ad from an anti-Muslim group on its buses, New York's Metropolitan Transportation Authority may adopt a new policy that could let it ban the ad after all.
 In a letter submitted on Friday to U.S. District Judge John Koeltl in Manhattan, an MTA lawyer said the agency's board plans on April 29 to vote on a proposal to adopt a new advertising policy that would transform MTA property into a "limited public forum," enabling the agency to exclude "all advertisements of a political nature."
 The MTA believes such a policy would allow it to ban an ad from the American Freedom Defense Initiative, portraying a man wearing a scarf around his face, with a quotation "Killing Jews is Worship that draws us close to Allah" attributed to "Hamas MTV," and below that, "That's His Jihad.
 What's yours?"
 Koeltl had on Tuesday said the MTA's refusal to run that ad violated the First Amendment of the U.S. Constitution, because the agency had not shown that the display could incite terrorism or imminent violence.
 A lawyer for the American Freedom Defense Initiative was not immediately available for comment.
 APRIL 21, 2015 A federal judge on Tuesday ordered the MTA to display on its buses a controversial ad that refers to Muslims killing Jews, rejecting the argument that the ad could incite terrorism or imminent violence.
 U.S. District Judge John Koeltl in Manhattan said the ad from the American Freedom Defense Initiative, which had previously run in Chicago and San Francisco, was protected speech under the First Amendment of the U.S. Constitution.
 The ad portrays a menacing man wearing a scarf around his head and face, includes a quotation "Killing Jews is Worship that draws us close to Allah" attributed to "Hamas MTV," and then states, "That's His Jihad.
 What's yours?"
 Koeltl said he was "sensitive" to the security concerns, but noted that the MTA and Chairman Thomas Prendergast "underestimate the tolerant quality of New Yorkers and overestimate the potential impact of these fleeting advertisements.
 It strains credulity to believe that New Yorkers would be incited to violence by ads that did not incite residents of Chicago and San Francisco."
 MTA buses and subways are often forums for policy debates.
 The agency has accepted other ads from the American Freedom Defense Initiative, which is characterized as an anti-Muslim group by the Southern Poverty Law Center.
 Koeltl delayed enforcing his preliminary injunction by 30 days so the MTA could decide whether to appeal.
 Adam Lisberg, an MTA spokesman, said: "We are disappointed in the ruling and are reviewing our options."
 The ad includes a disclaimer that its display does not imply an MTA endorsement.
 The MTA said the ad did not meet standards it adopted in 2012 after a judge, in another lawsuit by the American Freedom Defense Initiative, said its earlier ban on ads that demeaned people based on race or religion violated the First Amendment.
 Koeltl, however, said the MTA did not show that the latest ad could prompt imminent violence, noting that none occurred in Chicago and San Francisco, or that New York City should be treated differently because it is a more prominent terrorism target.
 David Yerushalmi, a lawyer for the American Freedom Defense Initiative, said the decision follows similar rulings in Washington and Philadelphia.
 "There is no question that transit authorities have the right and duty to protect their riders from violence," Yerushalmi said in a phone interview.
 "They do not have the right to give terrorists or potential terrorists a 'heckler's veto.'"
 The case is American Freedom Defense Initiative et al v.
 Metropolitan Transportation Authority et al, U.S. District Court, Southern District of New York, No. 14-07928.
-By REUTERS Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REUTERS Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.